Quick View: Upcoming Classes

 Who Should Attend?

 This workshop is a valentine to anyone who writes, wants to start writing, or is ready to return to writing.
-All the prompts are aimed to meet you where you are with lots of options for engaging in ways to help you better see and celebrate your own definitions of what love and can be in your life, family or community, and our world.
+All the prompts are aimed to meet you where you are with lots of options for engaging in ways to help you better see and celebrate your own definitions of what love can be in your life, family or community, and our world.

 I’ve had the pleasure of interviewing and working with Caryn Mirriam-Goldberg for the past decade, and have rarely encountered a more insightful, compassionate, or integrous teacher and coach. —Mark Matousek, award-winning teacher, author, and mentor